hannob/meltdownspectre-patches/README.md

 Regarding AMD's microcode update: it seems to be only for EPYC (maybe Ryzen, not sure!) and it only adds one of the two MSRs (IA32_PRED_CMD).
 It uses a different bit than Intel's in the CPUID.
 It is also for Spectre with indirect branches.
 Previous microprocessors resolved it with a chicken bit.
 Please note that the same solution implemented at kernel level works for both Intel and AMD.

+**Update - Fri 5 Jan 2018, 21:00 UTC**

+Debian Project package maintainers released an [[updated version of the "intel-microcode" package (version 2017-12-15)]](https://packages.debian.org/sid/intel-microcode) for the Sid (unstable) branch olny.
+Upon inspection, it seems to contain the same microcode additions observed in the Red Hat microcode_ctl update of Thu 4 Jan 2018, 15:30 UTC.
+The package in compatible with all Debian-based distributions that support post-boot microcode updates.

 Antiviruses
 ===========